OtooCodes/manager_Event/README.md

 # event_manager_api
-A college event management API developed using FastAPI
+This is event management API developed using FastAPI